avabellaw/bright-times/readme.md

 Under the header, there will be hierarchical navigation for events and management.

-It appears to be common for the home button to be excluded in event websites as it's well known that the logo will take you to the homepage.
+I will be excluding the home button from the nav as this appears to be common on event websites.
+It's well known that the logo will take you to the homepage.

 #### Data model